amirmahdiansaripour/Generative_Models_Introduction/README.md

 ### Does Reducing T in DDPM Solve the High Inference Time?

-Viewing the high inference time of DDPM (7 sec), one may think that reducing the number of backward steps, $T$, which has been set to 1000, can reduce the delay.
+Viewing the high inference time of DDPM, one may think that reducing the number of backward steps, $T$, which has been set to 1000, can reduce the delay.
 Let's try with $T = 100$ and $T = 500$:

 1. When $T = 100$:

 ![img10](./images/T_100_exe_time.JPG) | ![img11](./images/T_100.JPG)

-Obviously, the inference time has reduced (from 7 to 1 on average), but the quality of images is undesirable.
-The resoan is that when the number of steps is remarkablt reduced, the DDPM does not see pure noise in its training step.
+Obviously, the inference time has reduced, but the quality of images is undesirable.
+The resoan is that when the number of steps is remarkably reduced, the DDPM does not see pure noise in its training step.
 Therefore, it performs awfully in the inference step starting from $x_T = N(0, I)$

 ### Output Images Examples: